OAuth3/browser-oauth3.js/README.md

 These are issues that exist in OAuth2 and I need to think about them and consider how OAuth2 addresses them and how OAuth3 can address them.

-* iOS: I can steal a client_id from a webapp and then use it in a mobile webview to pose as that app.
+* iOS: Can I steal a client_id from a webapp and then use it in a mobile webview to pose as that app?
-* FxOS: I can hijack a redirect for any arbitrary domain:
+* FxOS: I can hijack a redirect for any arbitrary domain (see manifest.json docs):
+  * (mitigated) must pass app review process, so this is not likely
+  * (mitigated) user must have logged in *within* a window in the app, so this is not likely

+### password vs passphrase vs key

+It is recommended to require 12+ character passphrases.

+Theory: It would be recommended to generate and passphrase-encrypt a key in the client, however, the mechanisms for backing up and recovering that key across devices is still unclear.

+Check back later.